 Adoption is ‘Parenting-With-Extras’

 I’m not saying that adopting is simply ‘care-giving’, whilst biological parenting is ‘proper’ parenting – definitely not.
 When we adopt or foster, we become parents in the fullest sense, raising, teaching and nurturing our children, regardless of whose womb they inhabited.
-(You can read my *strong* thoughts on that right here!)

 The distinction I believe the Bible makes has more to do with who can offer what is being required.
 Married couples can offer a continuation of the human race.
 Adoptive parents can offer a safe, loving, stable home for a child who needs one.